finnkauski/lighthouse/README.md

     state       Manually send state to hue lights
 ```

-## Short-term trajectory (timeline)

-- Add color sending support (work in progress)
-- Get the CLI to be a bit more comprehensive (work in progress)
-- Add sending commands to lights by ID or Name

 ## Contributing

 The tool is good enough for me to be able to do most stuff I want to do.
 It does
 have the potential to become much more user friendly.
 I would love people to
 contribute:

+- Examples for the repository
 - If you have odd setups or things like light groups, even trying it out to see
-  if it breaks would be helpful
+  if it breaks would be helpful.
+I don't know much about the API in detail so
+  might have missed edge cases
 - More CLI commands
-- Examples for the repository
 - Currently the `reqwest` client is not `async`, would be ideal if we could send
   the lights commands asynchronously rather than in a for loop.
 - Tests